Final Forecast: 2012 Presidential True Vote/Election Fraud Model

 Nov 5, 2012

 The final 2012 Presidential True Vote/Election Fraud Model exactly forecast Obama’s 332 electoral vote.
 His projected 51.6% two-party recorded share was close to the actual 51.9%.
-But Obama actually did much better in the True Vote forecast (391 EV, 56% two-party).
-As usual, the systematic fraud factor was in effect, causing a 4-5% red-shift.
+Obama actually did much better in the True Vote Model forecast (391 EV, 56% two-party).
+As usual, the systematic fraud factor caused the red-shift.
 But Obama overcame the fraud, just as he did in 2008.

 The Presidential True Vote and Monte Carlo Simulation Forecast Model is updated on a daily basis.
 The election is assumed to be held on the latest poll date.

 Obama: 320.7 expected electoral votes; 99.6% win probability (498 of 500 trials).

 He has a 332 snapshot EV (actual total).